ash-jyc/sdv-student/README.md

 # Storytelling with Data Visualization 🦕

 Hi!
-I am [your name] and in this repository I will develop my work for the *Storytelling with Data Visualization* class.
+I am Ashley and in this repository I will develop my work for the *Storytelling with Data Visualization* class.

 ### My work